 Woot.com's deal of the day for April 4, 2009, was for a set of four solar-powered lights; the product description began "What if the end of the world was tomorrow?
 Well, it probably wouldn't matter, because there would be no one left to notice."
-Their product descriptions are usually odd snarky things like that...but late on April 4, 2009, North Korea launches a rocket over Japan, an action which many nations are condemning as long-range missile testing and "provocative."
-Not quite The End of the World as We Know It yet, thank goodness...but right now, it's a little scary.
+Their product descriptions are usually odd snarky things like that... but later that very same day, North Korea launched a rocket over Japan, an action which many nations condemned as long-range missile testing and "provocative."
+Not quite The End of the World as We Know It, thank goodness, but at the time it was a little scary.

 When SF Debris was commenting on the episode of Star Trek: Voyager "Meld", there is a scene where, after mind-melding with a sociopath, Tuvok needs to test his self-control.
 He does this by spending a few moments with a holographic Nelix.
 SF Debris comments on this, "Doesn't this say a lot?
 What will be most likely to drive myself into a homicidal rage?
 Seeing my children get killed?
 Watching my wife get raped?
 The destruction of my home planet?"
 We know now that Vulcan getting blown up does tend to drive Vulcans mad with rage.

-For a time, the Tourettes Guy videos were considered a Funny Aneurysm series after news about its star's death appeared in August of 2007.
-About 2 years later, it was then revealed that the Tourettes Guy was in prison the whole time, and a new video was released in late 2009 following his release from prison.
+For a time, The Tourettes Guy videos were considered a Funny Aneurysm series after news about its star's death appeared in August of 2007.
+About two years later, it was then revealed that the Tourettes Guy was in prison the whole time, and a new video was released in late 2009 following his release from prison.

-In Red vs. Blue: Recreation, when Simmons and Lopez are "discussing" whether or not Donut is the real Donut or not, Lopez says they should shoot him anyway.
-Donut is Killed Off for Real three episodes later.
+In Recreation, when Simmons and Lopez are "discussing" whether or not Donut is the real Donut or not, Lopez says they should shoot him anyway.
+Donut is shot and seemingly killed three episodes later.

-In Revelation, Tucker tells Tex and Church not to come and ask the other Blues or the Reds for help if they die again, as they usually do, when they go to arctic Freelancer Base.
-A couple episodes later, The Meta stabs a two-foot spike into Tex's helmet.
+In Revelation, Tucker tells Tex and Church not to come and ask the other Blues or the Reds for help if they die again, as they usually do, when they go to the Freelancer base on Sidewinder.
+A couple episodes later, the Meta stabs a two-foot spike into Tex's helmet.